TheThingsNetwork/kerlink-wirnet-firmware/README.md

 The script is compatible with any Kerlink Wirnet Station gateway running firmare version `3.0` and above.

-> NOTE: Your SSH public key must be authorized for root user on the gateway.

 ## Examples

 - `./provision.sh '192.168.188.101' 'https://thethings.example.com'`